hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 1. Props Proxy: The HOC manipulates the props being passed to the WrappedComponent.
 2. Inheritance Inversion: The HOC extends the WrappedComponent.

-We will mostly focus on Props Proxy HOCs, and only introduce the Inheritance Inversion HOCs.
+In this presentation, we will mostly focus on Props Proxy HOCs, and only introduce the Inheritance Inversion HOCs briefly.
 ---

 ### Props Proxy HOCS Examples